 Despite this, the trackpad is one of the best I’ve seen outside of Apple hardware.
 It works well and it a pleasure to use.
 In my experience this can be weakness with Windows laptops.

+It has one of the better laptop keyboards.
 There’s plenty of travel for more demanding touch-typists.
 The keys are nicely pitched an it is comfortable.
 It could be a fraction crisper in its action, but that’s quibbling.

 Microsoft has failed to use the extra space around the keyboard on the 15-inch model in any way.
 Other laptop makers often use this extra real estate to provide bigger speakers.
 That often means better sounding speakers.